cedric2711/chart-app/README.md

 ### About
-This is a simple react project to implement a charting library To view the bar chart with filter, click the first link in the navigation.
+This is a simple react project to implement a charting library.
+To view the bar chart with filter, click the first link in the navigation.

 # Getting Started with Create React App